-Incorporating salmon into your diet is a wonderful way to add protein and healthy fats, but there’s a difference between the different varieties you see at the grocery store.
+Incorporating salmon into your diet is a wonderful way to add protein and healthy fats, but there’s a difference between the varieties you see at the grocery store.
 Wild salmon will have veining throughout, and it will be a bright red color, while farm-raised salmon will be a light pink color and have a slightly different nutrition content.
 It’s always preferred to eat the wild salmon if you have the choice, but if you can’t find it, then regular farm-raised salmon will be just fine.

-- Place lemon juice and coconut aminos in a shallow bowl and dip both sides of the salmon in the mixture.
+Season the salmon with salt and pepper.
+Place lemon juice and coconut aminos in a shallow bowl and dip both sides of the salmon in the mixture.

-- Coat the fillets with sesame seeds.
+Coat the fillets with sesame seeds.

-- Place the salmon fillets in the saute pan and cook until the bottoms are browned and the bottom half of the fillets turn opaque, about 5 minutes.
+Heat the olive oil in a large saute pan over moderate heat.
+Place the salmon fillets in the saute pan and cook until the bottoms are browned and the bottom half of the fillets turn opaque, about 5 minutes.

 Turn the fillets and cook until the flesh is opaque and firm to the touch, approximately 20 minutes per inch of thickness, about 5 minutes per side.
 Remove from heat and let rest 2-3 minutes before serving.

-Serving size: 1 salmon Calories: 370 calories, Fat: 20 grams, Saturated fat: 2 grams, Carbohydrates: 3 grams, Sugar: 0 grams, Sodium: 430 milligrams, Protein: 45 grams, Cholesterol: 105 milligrams
+Serving size: 1 salmon Calories: 315 calories, Fat: 11 grams, Saturated fat: 1.5 grams, Carbohydrates: 1 grams, Sugar: 1 grams, Sodium: 285 milligrams, Fiber: 1 gram, Protein: 27 grams, Cholesterol: 0 milligrams